The feverfew began blooming this year and my son announced, “We need to pick some of that for my headaches.”

 - Commercial vodka or bourbon (80 proof; 40% alcohol)

-- 1.5 ounces of fresh herb: One-half ounce each of feverfew, lemonbalm, and peppermint leaves
+- 1.5 ounces of dried herb: One-half ounce each of feverfew, lemonbalm, and peppermint leaves

 - Quart-sized mason jar